Chemicals

 Some chemical items around the home are dangerous.
 We have a safe way of getting rid of a range of household hazardous waste items.

-Gympie region residents can drop off hazardous household waste for free on designated collection days.
-Disposing of hazardous chemicals in your general waste or recycling bin is not safe as they can be flammable, corrosive, explosive or toxic.
-These materials can potentially cause fires in bins or garbage trucks and create a hazard for truck drivers and the community.
-These chemicals should also not be tipped down the drain as they can disrupt the function of Council water treatment plants and are toxic to the environment.
-You can dispose of the following hazardous waste items safely at a free drop-off day at
+Local residents are invited to drop off hazardous household waste for free on designated collection days.
+Disposing of hazardous chemicals in your general waste or recycling bin is unsafe, as these materials can be flammable, corrosive, explosive, or toxic.
+Improper disposal can lead to fires in bins or garbage trucks, posing a risk to truck drivers and the community.
+These chemicals should also not be poured down the drain, as they can disrupt the functioning of Council water treatment plants and are harmful to the environment.

 • Insect sprays